 HOW TO BUY THE BEST BIBLE

 You’ve decided to buy a Bible.
 Great!
+The best Bible for you to buy is the one you’ll read, so let’s find the best one for you.
 If you’re new at this, it can actually be quite overwhelming.
 If you’re not new at this, you may still need some guidance on how to find what you want.
 There are so many different types of Bibles.

 Before you go shopping at your local store, or go looking online, spend some time getting familiar with the differences and similarities of your options.

 The first question you need to address is: Why are you buying a Bible?